python/cpython/Doc/library/importlib.rst

 .. function:: spec_from_loader(name, loader, *, origin=None, is_package=None)

-   A factory function for creating a :class:`ModuleSpec` instance based on a loader.
+   A factory function for creating a :class:`~importlib.machinery.ModuleSpec` instance based on a loader.
 The parameters have the same meaning as they do for ModuleSpec.
 The function uses available :term:`loader` APIs, such as :meth:`InspectLoader.is_package`, to fill in any missing information on the spec.